 StashAway’s Economic Regime-based Asset Allocation (“ERAA”) framework builds and manages portfolios by targeting different level of risk and attempting to maximize net investment returns at each risk-point.

-The framework is dynamic and strategic in nature, and it is built on 3 pillars: (i) Economic Regimes, (ii) Risk Shield and (iii) Valuation Adjustments.
+The framework is dynamic and strategic in nature, and it is built on 4 pillars: (i) Regime-based asset allocation, (ii) Risk Control, (iii) Valuation Gaps, and (iv) Managing Asset-specific Risk.

-The First Pillar (Economic Regime) is at the core of ERAA’s portfolio construction logic, and uses economic data to adjust the target strategic asset allocation at each risk level.
+The First Pillar (Regime-based Asset Allocation) is at the core of ERAA’s portfolio construction logic, and uses economic data to adjust the target strategic asset allocation at each risk level.
 The main assumption behind this pillar is that the economy ultimately drives medium term markets’ returns.

-The Second Pillar (Risk Shield) is the risk management layer of the framework, tasks with identifying cases in which economic data either are unclear or are not driving market behaviour.
-When the Risk Shield’s thresholds are breached, ERAA immediately recommends to adjust portfolio composition to an All-Weather strategy, with the target of protecting capital during unpredictable times.
+The Second Pillar (Risk Control) is the risk management layer of the framework, tasked with identifying cases in which economic data either are unclear or are not driving market behaviour.
+If the momentum (rate of change) of growth and/or inflation isn’t solid enough to provide predictive guidance, ERAA® adjusts our clients’ portfolios to an All-Weather strategy until the direction of economic data is clear again.
+The All-Weather strategy is designed to simultaneously protect capital and perform well in uncertain economic conditions.

-The Third Pillar (Valuation Adjustments) takes into account each asset class’ valuation to under-weigh overvalued assets and discover opportunities to over-weigh undervalued assets.
+The Third Pillar (Valuation Gaps) takes into account each asset class’ valuation to underweight overvalued assets and discover opportunities to overweight undervalued assets.
 Valuation Adjustments are based on economic regressions, and therefore are anchored around ERAA’s main assumption that the economy ultimately drives medium term markets’ returns.

 If you want to know more about ERAA read our white paper on StashAway’s investment framework.